It may seem obvious, but you cannot be convicted of driving drunk or stoned in Colorado if you did not actually drive.

 - 4. What are the penalties?

-Colorado’s “no driving” defense to “driving under the influence” charges is simply that the defendant may have been “under the influence” – but he/she was not driving at the time.
+Colorado’s “no driving” defense to “driving under the influence” charges is simply that you may have been “under the influence” – but you were not driving at the time.

-That the defendant was driving is a key element in cases involving:
+That you were driving is a key element in cases involving:

 - DUI or DUI per se,